Home Sales Across the Country are White Hot

 Not only are sellers watching their single-family houses, condos, co-ops and townhouses get quickly plucked off the market, those properties are also appreciating.
 The median existing-home price is now $236,400 – a 6.8 percent increase compared to the year before.

-Sellers are also being paid in cash more often.
+Buyers are also paying sellers in cash more often.
 In March, 23 percent of existing home sales were made in all cash deals.
 Buyers are discovering that paying in cash helps to differentiate their bids from the competition.

 Despite limited inventory and lots of competition, home buyers can still take advantage of interest rates that remain near historic lows.
-Keep in mind that interest rates could still be raised more than once this year, so it’s important to stay aggressive in your search to lock in the best possible rates now.
+Keep in mind that the Fed could still raise interest rates more than once this year.
+Therefore, so it’s important to stay aggressive in your search to lock in the best possible rates now.